washix78/mogura/README.md

 * unique: Moves duplicate digest file and symbolic link.
 * extension: Groups file by extension.
 * comp: Moves duplicated file or symbolic link between base directory and target directory.
+* supply: Copies files which does not agree with files of target directory.
 * header: Outputs some byte from file beginning.
 * image: Moves files to directory named "BMP", "GIF", "JPG", "PNG", "binary.d".
 * date: Groups file by btime.